uptonking/note4yaoo/lib-db-nedb-community.md

   - As I see it, no one reads MySQL or mongo databases without MySQL or mongo, so why would I to try to read/manipulate and NeDB datafile without an NeDB instance?
   - I'd say that if you'd like to compare the contents of two NeDB data stores, then load them both into memory using NeDB.
 Compare them programatically using the NeDB API.
 - I assume from your question that you are trying to access the same db from two distinct processes.
 In that case the only clean way I see of doing so is to set up an http server as a third process and query it from any number of processes you want, read only or not.
 Pretty much what mongodb does.

+- So, the solution is to build up a network layer on nedb.. just like leveldb.

 - ## [Two processes sharing datastorefile · Issue #222 · louischatriot/nedb](https://github.com/louischatriot/nedb/issues/222)
 - If you need to share state between processes I would suggest looking into using something like Redis.